 In his capacity as Artistic Director, Stephen founded and secured funding for Music in the Somerset Hills, an organization dedicated to music education and performance in northern New Jersey.
 As conductor of The Somerset Hills Chorus, Stephen has led many notable events including a concert of Music of the Movies featuring actor Peter Dinklage, a concert of Mozart’s Requiem and collaborations with world-renowned choirs like Chanticleer and The King’s Singers.

-In addition to a successful career as a musician and conductor, Stephen is also a respected music educator.
-He has taught choral music to thousands of students in grades 3-12 in the Somerset Hills School District for more than 17 years.
+Beyond his artistic endeavors, Stephen is a respected music educator, having taught choral music to thousands of students in grades 3-12 in the Somerset Hills School District.

 As a versatile performer, Stephen has excelled as the Evangelist and tenor soloist in numerous performances of Bach’s and Handel’s oratorios.
 He is a full-time member of the Choir of Trinity Wall Street, and his ensemble experience includes collaborations with the Carmel Bach Festival Chorale, TENET, Clarion Music Society, and Pomerium.

 Stephen Sands, with his multifaceted career and unwavering commitment to musical excellence, continues to captivate audiences and contribute significantly to the American cultural landscape.